jackun/openencodevfw/README.md

 **NOTE: You need to install x86 version for 32bit codec even if your Windows is 64 bit.**

-**NOTE: VCE on cards/APUs prior to Tonga only go up to 1080p and solid 1080p60 recording can not be quaranteed (yet) unfortunately.**
+**NOTE: VCE on cards/APUs prior to Tonga only go up to 1080p and solid 1080p60 recording can not be guaranteed (yet) unfortunately.**

 ## Compatible hardware